The Best Advice I’ve Ever Heard About Getting Back To School

 The first few weeks of school are never easy.
 Leaving behind the more relaxed days of summer, getting back into a routine, dealing with the frustration of starting all over again – it can be challenging at best.
 Some years, for my family, it has felt like a disaster.

-This year, I am reminded of the best advice I have ever heard about getting back to school from my friend, Pam Barnhill.
+This year, I am reminded of the best advice I have ever heard about getting back to school from a veteran homeschooler.

 Her advice for these first few weeks of school?